codio-templates/hello-codio-R-RStudio/.guides/content/R---Sample-Lesson-Page-ec56.md

 ### Creating a ggplot

 To plot `mpg`, copy the code below and paste it into lesson.r (upper left window) then click **Run Code**.
 This puts `displ` on the x-axis and `hwy` on the y-axis.
-Click "Refresh Plot" to view the results.
+Click "View Plot" to view the results.

 ```r